odarriba/docker-timemachine/README.md

 To add users, just run this command:

 ```
-$ docker exec timemachine add-account USERNAME PASSWORD MOUNT_POINT [VOL_SIZE_MB]
+$ docker exec timemachine add-account USERNAME PASSWORD VOL_NAME MOUNT_POINT [VOL_SIZE_MB]
 ```

 But take care that:
+* `VOL_NAME` will be the name of the volume shown on your OSX as the network drive
-* `MOUNT_POINT` should be an absolute path, preferably inside `/timemachine`, so it will be stpred in your external volume.
+* `MOUNT_POINT` should be an absolute path, preferably a sub-path of `/timemachine` (e.g., `/timemachine/backup`), so it will be stored in the according sub-path of your external volume.
 * `VOL_SIZE_MB` is an optional parameter.
 It indicates the max volume size for that user.

 Now you have a docker instance running `netatalk`.